awesome-pages/parser/README.md

 A classic RSS 2.0 XML feed compatible with traditional feed readers like Feedly, Inoreader, and Thunderbird.
 Each item with a URL becomes a feed entry.

+### 7. `csv` (CSV)

+A comma-separated values file containing all items and their metadata.
+Ideal for spreadsheet applications, data analysis, or importing into databases.

+---

 ## API Reference

 ### `parse(options: ParseOptions): Promise<ParseResultFile[]>`